gillohner/pubky_bot_builder_telegram/README.md

 ## Writing a Flow Service

-Inside the sandbox a service receives a payload:
+Inside the sandbox a service receives a payload (stable contract tested by regression tests):

 ```
 {